-14 Fruits and Veggies That Taste Best in August
+14 Fruits and Veggies That Outshine the Rest in August

-While lots of produce is stocked in stores year-round, there’s no denying that most fruits and veggies taste best when eaten in-season.
+While lots of produce is stocked in stores year round, there’s no denying that most fruits and veggies taste best when eaten in-season.
 And for late summer produce, that moment is now.
-August is prime time for plump, juicy peaches, sweet summer squash, meaty eggplant, tender corn, and so much more.
+August is, after all, prime time for plump peaches, ripe summer squash, juicy tomatoes, eggplants, sweet corn, and so much more.
 Here’s what not to miss this month.
 If you find yourself with more than you can use—what's better than a few farmers' market impulse buys or an excessively generous garden?—check out our guide to freezing fresh fruits and veggies.
 That way, you can reap the benefits of your precious produce all year long.

 A cross between a plum and an apricot, these juicy fruits are not to be missed.
 They begin popping up in stores in mid-May, but are at their peak in August, when they are packed full of flavor and bursting with sweet juices.
 Though they’re delicious eaten out of hand, their firm texture and natural sweetness make them ideal for cooking and baking, too.